Ulaganathan0709/react-vite-shopping-cart/README.md

 ├── README.md

 ## Accessing the Deployed Application

-You can view a live demo of the application at: [Check out the USK Shopping Cart](https://uskshoppingcart.netlify.app/)
+You can check out the live version of the project here: [uskshoppingcart.netlify.app](https://uskshoppingcart.netlify.app/)